Sadie Holloway is a writer and artist who uses the power of journaling to bring more peace, serenity, and joy into her life.

-- Do you think that your handwriting will be too messy, your ideas too frivolous, your thoughts too personal?
+- Do you think your handwriting will be too messy, your ideas too frivolous, and your thoughts too personal?

 - Are you looking for creative uses for those pretty notebooks and journals?

-A daily record of one new thing you learned.
+- A daily record of one new thing you learned.
 Fill an empty notebook with all the trivia starting to fill your brain!
-What you write in the notebook doesn't have to be a mind-blowing piece of information, or a lengthy summary of what you learned in chemistry today.
+What you write in the notebook doesn't have to be a mind-blowing piece of information or a lengthy summary of what you learned in chemistry today.
 It could be as simple as a card game your child taught you or a fun fact about your next holiday destination.
 Keep your entry short and sweet so that you're motivated to write in your journal every day.
-Taking a moment at the end of the day to reflect on something you learned will also condition your brain to me more mindful and observant throughout the day.
+At the end of the day, taking a moment to reflect on something you learned will also condition your brain to be more mindful and observant throughout the day.

-Things that you love about your husband or wife, or boyfriend or girlfriend.
-Recording all of the things that you love about your spouse is a wonderful way to honor and appreciate the one you love.
-The next time he's feeling blue and in need of support and encouragement, you'll have a wonderful list of things to share with him.
+- Things that you love about your husband/wife or boyfriend/girlfriend.
+Recording everything you love about your spouse is a wonderful way to honor and appreciate the one you love.
+The next time he feels blue and needs support and encouragement, you'll have a wonderful list of things to share with him.
 After an argument, reading your list of what you love about your spouse can make it easier to take the first step toward making up after a big fight.

-A file folder for odds and ends.
+- File folder for odds and ends.
 Who says that you have to actually write or draw in your notebook?
-A creative way to fill up a pretty journal is to simply use it as a place to hold small photos, clippings, pretty photos from magazines, newspaper articles, headlines, colorful used stamps that caught your eye, ticket stubs from a memorable event.
-A small notebook is a pretty way to organize all those little bits of paper that tell the story who you are, what you did, how you spend your time, and what you find beautiful.
+A creative way to fill up a pretty journal is to simply use it as a place to hold small photos, clippings, pretty photos from magazines, newspaper articles, headlines, colorful used stamps that caught your eye, and ticket stubs from a memorable event.
+A small notebook is a pretty way to organize all those little bits of paper that tell the story of who you are, what you did, how you spend your time, and what you find beautiful.

-A laughter journal.
+- Laughter journal.
 Write down everything that made you laugh that day.
 The more you write in a laughter journal, the more you'll be able to see and appreciate all the joy and humor that everyday life has to offer.
-Keeping a laughter journal is a great anti-dote to stress and boredom.
+Keeping a laughter journal is a great antidote to stress and boredom.

 You don't have to limit yourself to writing traditional diary entries in your decorative notebooks and fancy journals.
 Sometimes writing simple lists in a beautifully embossed book can elevate the ordinary to the extraordinary.

-- A list of self-care gifts and instant mood boosters that you can buy for yourself for under $10.00
+- List of self-care gifts and instant mood boosters that you can buy for yourself for under $10.

 - Beautiful words or strings of words you stumbled upon